 To understand Russian women, one must understand history.
 Prior to the Russian Revolution, Russia boasted and ornate and luxurious culture, liquidated with the arrival of the Bolshevik party in 1917.
 For the 70 years of the Communist regime, Russian women were not only isolated from the rest of their world, but also largely stripped from their femininity, depicted in Soviet paraphernalia as an army of identical, asexual industrial workers.
 During WWII, Russia lost many of its men, resulting in an unbalanced social structure and women competing for the last standing alcoholic.
 “A man who doesn’t drink and doesn’t beat you is worth gold,” was one popular saying.
 “If he doesn’t beat you, he doesn’t love you,” was another.

 In the 90s, everything changed once again.
 The country, in its shambled state, was opened up to the world, bringing with it escape gateways for a better life.
 Russian women jumped at the chance.
 They took their families, they took their children, or they just took themselves and they left to start over in places that held promises of an actual future.
-The life in Russia still being far from ideal, they continue doing so to this very day.
-Many of them, naturally beautiful, find their opportunities as models, others find it simply as women, otherwise known as Trophy Wives.
+With life in Russia still being far from ideal, they continue doing so to this day.
+Many of them find their opportunities as models, others find it simply as women, otherwise known as Trophy Wives.
 Maybe this isn’t the most honest method, but what other method do they really have, except for simple Darwinism?
 Survival of the fittest (and the hottest), unjust as it is, prevails.

 What bothers so many people about the Russian woman is not that she is a gold-digger or a slut.
 What bothers them is that the Russian woman is smarter than them.
 That she is practical and resourceful.
 That she thinks with her head rather than her loins or her ego or, even, sometimes, her heart.
 But, the question that I ask at this moment is, who are you to judge?
 You, the American, who grew up being told that you can be anything you want to be?
 You, the European who grew up in a social structure that actually works?
 The bottom tiers of the Maslow hierarchy, checked off for you since you were born, are still her predominant goals.
 Let’s throw you into the wilderness and see how you survive.